ShenaoW/shenaow.github.io/_pages/about.md

 - [03 Dec 2023] We won the third prize in Software Research Prototype System Competition of ChinaSoft 2023.

-- [15 Aug 2023] Our paper on malicious npm/pypi package detection was accepted by ASE 2023 (Industry Challenge Track, full paper).
+- [15 Aug 2023] Our paper on malicious npm/pypi package detection was accepted by ASE 2023 (Industry Challenge Track).

 - [18 Jul 2023] Our paper on WeChat AppSecret Leaks was accepted by ASE 2023.